jesuslop/xExtension-RedditSub-alt/README.md

 ```

 Tweak this css and the one at `static/style.css` (defines the style of the generated title prefix) as seen fit.

+CAVEATS

+When show site icon option is set the alignement is not good.

 ==============================================